-Janine DeBaise’s poetry has appeared in numerous journals and anthologies, including 13th Moon, Frontiers, and Poetry International.
+Janine DeBaise’s poetry has appeared in numerous journals, including Portland Review, North American Review, and Poetry International.
 Her collection of poetry Of a Feather was published by Finishing Line Press.

-Her creative non-fiction has appeared in journals such as Hawk & Handsaw: the Journal of Creative Sustainability, the anthology Why We’re Here: New York Essayists on Living Upstate published by Colgate University Press, and the anthology Companions in Wonder: Children and Adults Exploring Nature Together from the MIT Press.
+Her creative non-fiction has appeared in journals that include Hawk & Handsaw, Southwest Review, and Orion Magazine.
+Her work has appeared in the anthology Why We’re Here: New York Essayists on Living Upstate published by Colgate University Press and the anthology Companions in Wonder: Children and Adults Exploring Nature Together from the MIT Press.

 She is the author of the long-running blog writing as jo(e).